swiftlang/swift-evolution/proposals/nnnn-offset-indexing-and-slicing.md

 ### Offset Arbitrary Indices

-More general than offsetting from the start or end of a Collection is offsetting from a given index.
+More general than offsetting from the beginning or end of a Collection is offsetting from a given index.
 Relative indices, that is indices with offsets applied to them, could be expressed in a `RelativeBound<Bound>` struct, where `Bound` is the index type of the collection it will be applied to (phantom-typed for pure-offset forms).
 The prior pitch proposed this feature alongside the `++`/`--` operators, but doing this presents problems in `RangeExpression` conformance as well as type-checker issues with generic operator overloading.

 These issues can be worked around (as shown below), but each workaround comes with its own drawbacks.
 All in all, offsetting from an arbitrary index isn’t worth the tradeoffs and can be mimicked with slicing (albeit with more code).

+#### The Trouble with Generic Operator Overloading

+Overloading an operator for a type with a generic parameter complicates type checking for that operator.
+The type checker has to open a type variable and associated constraints for that parameter, preventing the constraint system from being split.
+This increases the complexity of type checking *all* expressions involving that operator, not just those using the overload.

+This increased complexity may be tolerable for a brand new operator, such as the previously pitched `++` and `--`, but it is a downside of overloading an existing-but-narrowly-extended operator such as `..<` and `...`.
+It is a total non-starter for operators such as `+` and `-`, which already have complex resolution spaces.

 #### The Trouble with RangeExpression

 `RangeExpression` requires the ability to answer whether a range contains a bound, where `Bound` is constrained to be `Comparable`.
-Pure-offset ranges can answer this similarly to other partial ranges by putting the partial space between `.start` and `.end`.
+Pure-offset ranges can answer this similarly to other partial ranges by putting the partial space between `.first` and `.last`.

 Unlike pure-offset ranges, containment cannot be consistently answered for a range of relative indices without access to the original collection.
 Similarly, `RelativeBound<Bound>` cannot be comparable.

 A workaround could be to introduce a new protocol `IndexRangeExpression` without these requirements and add new overloads for it.
 Some day in the future when the compiler supports it, `RangeExpression` can conform to it and the existing `RangeExpression` overloads would be deprecated.

 This would also require a new `RelativeRange` type and new generic overloads for range operators `..<` and `...` producing it.
 This is a hefty amount of additional machinery and would complicate type checking of all ranges, as explained next.

-#### The Trouble with Generic Operator Overloading

-Overloading an operator for a type with a generic parameter complicates type checking for that operator.
-The type checker has to open a type variable and associated constraints for that parameter, preventing the constraint system from being split.
-This increases the complexity of type checking *all* expressions involving that operator, not just those using the overload.

-This increased complexity may be tolerable for a brand new operator, such as the previously pitched `++` and `--`, but it is a downside of overloading an existing-but-narrowly-extended operator such as `..<` and `...`.
-It is a total non-starter for operators such as `+` and `-`, which already have complex resolution spaces.

 ### Other Syntax